Praxen

 flowchart LR

-The output is a self-contained HTML analysis report, a machine-readable JSON findings file, and a plain-text summary.
+The output is a self-contained HTML analysis report, a machine-readable findings JSON, and a plain-text summary.
 Open the HTML in a browser; ingest the JSON in your pipeline.

 Praxen is not just a source-code analyzer.
 Any of these — alone or in combination — are valid input: